-First Capital (Park Lawn) Corporation (FCR) has proposed the new Park Lawn GO Station to be developed in partnership with Metrolinx, located at the north end of 2150 Lake Shore Boulevard West in the City of Toronto ("the Project").
-Hatch was retained by FCR to undertake an Environmental Assessment (EA) for the proposed Park Lawn GO Station on the Lakeshore West rail corridor.
+Lakeshore Development Inc. ("the Developer") has proposed the new Park Lawn GO Station to be developed in partnership with Metrolinx, located at the north end of 2150 Lake Shore Boulevard West in the City of Toronto ("the Project").
+Hatch was retained by the Developer to undertake an Environmental Assessment (EA) for the proposed Park Lawn GO Station on the Lakeshore West rail corridor.
 The evaluation of environmental impacts of the proposed Park Lawn GO Station has been carried out in accordance with the Transit Project Assessment Process (TPAP).
 The TPAP is regulated by the Environmental Assessment Act (EAA) under Ontario Regulation 231/08 - Transit Projects and Metrolinx Undertakings (O. Reg.
 231/08).
 The purpose of the TPAP is to ensure effects associated with the Project are clearly identified and mitigated to the greatest extent feasible.
 For TPAP purposes, Metrolinx is the proponent.
-FCR will be constructing the Project and will be responsible for incorporating mitigation measures to address both construction and operation-related effects.
+The Developer will be constructing the Project and will be responsible for incorporating mitigation measures to address both construction and operation-related effects.
 Metrolinx will be responsible for operations and maintenance at the GO Station.